KhronosGroup/glTF-Blender-Exporter/docs/user.md

 At point of writing, the PBR materials are simulated with Cycles using a specific node tree encapsulated in a node group.
 Two node groups are provided, one for the metallic roughness and one for the specular glossiness workflow.

-Even possible in the Cycles node editor, specific requirements have to be fulfilled, that all parameters are exported to the glTF 2.0 file format successfully.
+Even possible in the Cycles node editor, specific requirements have to be fulfilled, that all parameters are exported to the glTF 2.0 file format successfully:

-TODO: Explain further.
+- If a parameter is marked as 'Node group only', the parameter has to be changed in the node group.
+Any input by a node is ignored.
+- If a parameter is marked as 'Texture only', the parameter in the node group contains the default value.
+Changing this value is ignored.
+Only an 'Image Texture' input link is accepted.
+- If a parameter is marked as 'Attribute only', the parameter in the node group contains the default value.
+Changing this value is ignored.
+Only an 'Attribute' input link is accepted.

-All PBR materials share the same input parameters, which are listed in the following table.
+All PBR materials share the same input parameters, which are listed in the following table:

 |Material parameter export   |Node group only|Texture only|Attribute only|Comments                                        |
 |----------------------------|:-------------:|:----------:|:------------:|------------------------------------------------|